Szatmár / Szatmárnémeti

 The Mongols destroyed the castle in 1241.
 However, quite soon the settlement was flourishing again.
 Due to the economic and commercial benefits, Szatmár became an important center for craft guilds.
 The city’s importance was linked to the transportation and commerce of salt from nearby Désakna (Ocna Dejului/Salzdorf).
 We know, that István, son of King Béla IV had a favorite house in Szatmár where he liked to stay in 1261.
 Later, he became King István V and granted privileges to the inhabitants of Szatmár and to the people who lived in the village of Németi in 1264.

 A royal free city since the 13th century, Szatmár changed hands several times.
 According to the sources, the people living in Németi were the hunters of the king in 1330.
-In 1411, Szatmár was given to Voivode George Brankovics, Serbian Despot, in exchange for the town of Nándorfehérvár (Belgrade).
+In 1411, Szatmár was given to Voivode George Brankovics, the Serbian Despot, in exchange for the town of Nándorfehérvár (Belgrade).
 We know that there was a castle built by King Matthias Corvinus and it was there around 1460.
-In the 15th century until the Báthory family took possession of the castle in 1526, proceeding to divert the Szamos’ waters in order to defend the southern part of the citadel; thus, the fortress remained on an island linked to the main roads by three bridges over the Szamos.
+In the 15th century, until the Báthory family took possession of the castle in 1526, they proceeded to divert the Szamos’ waters in order to defend the southern part of the citadel; thus, the fortress remained on an island linked to the main roads by three bridges over the Szamos.